 Agent Login ID

-Agent Login ID can be used to assign list records to specific agents.
+Agent Login ID can be used to assign list records to specific agents in preview and progressive campaign modes.
 This may be useful, for example, for proactive contacts within established business relationships where clients might expect/prefer to be contacted by business representatives that they are familiar with.
-Note that such personal record assignments are used in preview campaigns only.
-When a list with records assigned to specific agents is used in a predictive, progressive, or automatic/IVR campaign, all such assignments will be ignored.
+Note that such personal record assignments are used in preview and progressive campaigns only.
+When a list with records assigned to specific agents is used in a predictive, automatic/IVR campaign, all such assignments will be ignored.

 If calling records contain numbers that should be displayed as caller IDs when dialing corresponding records during campaigns, use the field type Caller ID for the field that contains these numbers.
 Use of these numbers as Caller IDs for a particular campaign is enabled by the campaign's Caller ID settings (option From list field of type “Caller ID”, otherwise default).
 Note that your service provider may or may not allow use of arbitrary caller ID numbers for your outgoing calls.
 If use of arbitrary caller IDs is not available to you, the number specified in the calling record will be used only as a caller ID if it matches one of the access numbers assigned to your contact center; otherwise, the specified default number will be used.
 When using this field to specify caller IDs for your campaign, be sure to check all legal requirements and restrictions for what can be sent as a caller ID in the jurisdictions where you operate.